MiddlewareReaderProtocol

 Swift

-public func lift<GlobalDependencies, GlobalInputActionType, GlobalStateType>( inputAction inputActionMap: @escaping (GlobalInputActionType) -> MiddlewareType.InputActionType?, state stateMap: @escaping (GlobalStateType) -> MiddlewareType.StateType, dependencies dependenciesMap: @escaping (GlobalDependencies) -> Dependencies ) -> MiddlewareReader< GlobalDependencies, LiftMiddleware<GlobalInputActionType, MiddlewareType.OutputActionType, GlobalStateType, MiddlewareType> >
+public func lift<GlobalDependencies, GlobalInputActionType, GlobalStateType>( inputAction inputActionMap: @escaping (GlobalInputActionType) -> MiddlewareType.InputActionType?, state stateMap: @escaping (GlobalStateType) -> MiddlewareType.StateType, dependencies dependenciesMap: @escaping (GlobalDependencies) -> Dependencies ) -> MiddlewareReader< GlobalDependencies, LiftMiddleware<GlobalInputActionType, MiddlewareType.OutputActionType, GlobalStateType, MiddlewareType> >Parameters

 a